LuiGGi629/zadania/README.md

 ## Anagrams

 16. Function that accepts two strings and returns True if the two strings are anagrams of each other.
 The function should also ignore spaces and punctuation.

+## Flipped Dictionary

+17. Function that flips dictionary keys and values.